whorvn/Machine_Learning/Portfolio/Dynamic Book Club Creator/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please contact with me first
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -am 'Add new feature'`).
-4. Push to your branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ---